30 Second Guide to Australian Permit Requirements for Promotions

 SAM can help you apply for permits (provided that you have an ABN).

-We’ve been helping people get their trade promotion licence in Australia since 1981.
+We’ve been helping companies obtain trade promotion permits in Australia since 1981.

 SAM have assisted corporations, independents, advertising agencies and specialist marketing firms to apply for competition permits.
-In cases where a promotion or competition requires additional permits from state and territory authorities you can trust SAM to guide you through the process.
+In cases where a promotion or competition requires permits from state and territory authorities, you can trust SAM to guide you through the process.

 SAM can also assist marketers with any, or all of the following: